Shooting Low Light Portraits with the Canon EOS R at the Bristol Christmas Market

 Up until March this year I only shot seriously with Canon gear but found myself switching to Sony.
 Canon’s seemingly lacklustre attitude toward innovation and the arrival of the fantastic Sony A7 III were the catalysts for the switch.
 I still have a soft spot for Canon and still shoot occasionally with my 5Ds so I was keen to see how the EOS R performed in a low light portrait shoot, a setting I shoot frequently.

-The first thing of note about the EOS R is that it feels like a Canon DSLR.
+The first thing of note about the EOS R (now discontinued) is that it feels like a Canon DSLR.
 A good thing in my book.
 I’ve always loved how Canon DSLR’s feel in hand; rugged, robust and ready for action.
 In this regard, the EOS R doesn’t disappoint.
 Throw in the fact that it obviously comes with Canon’s notoriously easy to navigate the menu system and I was off to a good start.

 When shooting low light portraits, there are a few things that I want in a camera body, the first is a decent autofocus system, the second is good noise performance and the third is image stabilisation.
 The EOS R has two of those three things…